Must Have WordPress Plugins

 This plugin makes the whole process unbelievably easy.
 All you have to do is install an SSL certificate on your server, install and run the plugin and the work is complete.
 Our WordPress HTTPS redirect guide shows you the full steps involved using this plugin.

-To find out more about the Really Simple SSL plugin, and to download the latest version of this must have WordPress plugins, visit: https://en-gb.wordpress.org/plugins/really-simple-ssl/.
+To find out more about the Really Simple SSL plugin, and to download the latest version of this must-have WordPress plugin, visit: https://en-gb.wordpress.org/plugins/really-simple-ssl/.

 AMP for WordPress